cinfinit/feature-flag-core/README.md

 ## 🤖 **Why Should You Care?**

 Let’s be real.
 You don’t want to deploy every single time you want to turn a feature on or off.
-With Feature Flag Manager, you can:
+With Feature Flag Core, you can:

 * **Control**: The flags are in your hands.
 No more guessing.
 * **Test**: Gradually roll out new features to specific users.
 It’s like A/B testing without the messy spreadsheets.